 Crochet Slip Stitch Tutorial from Easy Crochet

 The double crochet stitch, abbreviated as dc, is one of the most common crochet stitches.
 It is approximately double the size of a single crochet stitch and is a fast crochet stitch to use.

 DC Stitch Tutorial from Easy Crochet

 The triple crochet stitch (aka the treble crochet stitch) is a great stitch that brings height to any project.
 If you were looking to crochet with taller stitches, then this is the one to try!
 Plus, it is easy to crochet!

-This stitch can be used in conjunction with other stitches to create amazing texture.
+As a bonus, this stitch can be used in different ways with other stitches to create a spectacular texture.

 Triple Crochet Tutorial from Easy Crochet

-The stitches below use combinations of basic stitches to create a unique look and texture.
-Move on to these stitches once you have the beginner crochet stitches mastered.
+The easy crochet patterns below use combinations of basic stitches to create a unique crochet stitch or combination stitch.
+Move on to these more complex stitches once you have the beginner crochet above stitches mastered.

-This unique stitch uses double crochet stitches in a ripple pattern to create a beautiful design.
+This unique crochet stitch uses double crochet stitches in a ripple pattern to create a beautiful design.
 Take a look at the Henley blanket pattern that uses this stitch combo to make one-of-a-kind baby blanket.

 Use this stitch for a blanket like the rippling trellis that uses worsted weight yarn.

 Ripple Granny Stitch from Easy Crochet

-This combination creates a texture that is one of the prettiest crochet stitches you can create.
+This combination creates a texture that is one of the simplest but fanciest crochet stitches you can create.

 How to Crochet a Blanket Stitch from Easy Crochet

-You can use this stitch for blankets, scarves, or even a border to add character to your project.
+You can use this lacy crochet stitch for blankets, scarves, or even a border to add character to your project.

 Iris Stitch Tutorial from The Unraveled Mitten

-In this tutorial, you will learn to create a cluster stitch which is in my opinion a beautiful crochet stitch to use in blankets.
+In this easy stitch tutorial, you will learn to create a cluster stitch which is in my opinion a beautiful crochet stitch to use in blankets.

-This stitch creates a lovely pattern that is extra cozy for afghans, blankets and scarves.
+This cool crochet stitch creates a lovely pattern that is extra cozy for afghans, blankets and scarves.
 There is a free video tutorial available for both left and right-handed stitching.

 Take a look at our tutorial with step-by-step instructions to learn more about this textured stitch and start working it up today!

 Popcorn Stitch Tutorial from Easy Crochet

-This tightly woven stitch looks great in washcloths and dishcloths!
+This tightly woven crochet stitch looks great in washcloths, dishcloths, and hand towels!

 Use this bobble tutorial and video lesson to learn how to crochet a cool crochet stitch pattern.
 You can use the bobble in a variety of fun crochet patterns like pillows, blankets and scarves.

 You’ll be able to create texture and add a little flare to any crochet pattern using this stitch.